fanout/js-serve-grip/README.md

 }
 ```

-In Next.js, you must specifically call the middleware from each of your applicable API routes.
+Note: In Next.js, you must specifically call the middleware from each of your applicable API routes.
 This is because in Next.js, your API routes will typically run on a serverless platform, and objects
 will be recycled after each request.
 You are advised to construct a singleton instance of the
 middleware in a shared location and reference it from your API routes.